 The Rental House

 Why?
-3/2’s hold wide appeal, since they meet the needs of so many people.
-Couples, roommates, and small families are all eligible renters.
-Even single people sometimes rent 3/2’s if the price is right.**
+3/2’s hold wide appeal, since they meet the needs of so many people: couples, roommates, small families, and sometimes even single people if the price is right.

 The house is located in an up-and-coming neighborhood.
 It’s the type of place where ramshackle, boarded-up vacant homes sit next door to posh new construction.

-Ah, real estate is endlessly fascinating, isn’t it?
-In the established suburbs where I was raised, there were “good neighborhoods” and “bad neighborhoods,” with plenty of space in between.
+Ah, real estate is fascinating, isn’t it?
+I used to think there were “good neighborhoods” and “bad neighborhoods,” with plenty of space in between.
 But in an emerging neighborhood, “good” and “bad” is literally a house-by-house matter.

 The neighborhood features old Fords propped up on cinder blocks, next to vegan raw food cafes.
 Go figure.

 First of all, before I get into the price, let me take a moment to emphasize how tough it was to find this deal.
 Remember the last house that I didn’t buy?
 That whole incident took place back in – what, early April?
-Ever since then, searching for houses has felt like a demanding second job.
+Ever since then, I’ve treated searching for houses with the seriousness of a second career.

-If any of you are serious about real estate investing (in a major way), know this: Searching for properties is a job onto itself.
+If you’re serious about real estate investing, know this: searching for properties is a job.
 You’ll reject hundreds before you find the right one.
 (In that regard, I guess it’s like swiping faces on Tinder?)

 “Real” Purchase Price: $120,000 (purchase plus initial repairs)